-For a short period it was was pitch-black.
-The hard working piston of the steam engine became much louder and some of the smoke filled even the compartment.
+For a short period, it was pitch-black.
+The hard-working piston of the steam engine became much louder and some of the smoke-filled even the compartment.

 Immediately after the tunnel the train slowed down and came to a halt.
 The large signs told me we were in “Hirschberg“.
 Today this beautiful town is in Poland and it is called, Jelenia Góra.

 I think she did not want to scare me, but I was alarmed.
 Never in my life had I been walking for a whole hour.
 The longest walk I could remember was the way from a suburban railway station to the beach at Wannsee.
-I hated that walk because it made me thirsty and my mother never stopped at the beer garden , which was right at half way, for a drink of lemonade.
+I hated that walk because it made me thirsty and my mother never stopped at the beer garden, which was right at halfway, for a drink of lemonade.
 We were lucky that there was a water bubbler at the station.
-On our way back in late afternoon we rushed to it.
+On our way back in the late afternoon we rushed to it.
 Of course, my oldest sister always drank first.
-If I was able to reach the bubbler first or I came too close to her, she would give me a well directed kick, with her elbow, into my ribs.
+If I was able to reach the bubbler first or I came too close to her, she would give me a well-directed kick, with her elbow, into my ribs.

-Frau Fischer put her coat on and helped me into mine.
+Frau Fischer put her coat on and helped me to mine.
 The train stopped.
 She took our luggage from the rack and we walked to the door.
 It seemed to me we were standing in the middle of nowhere.
 I could see no station building or any platform.
-We had to climb down two steps before we reached the snow covered ground.
+We had to climb down two steps before we reached the snow-covered ground.
 If there was anything, I am sure I did not see it.
-The loco blew its whistle as if she wanted to say, “Good bye,” and the train disappeared.
+The loco blew its whistle as if she wanted to say, “Goodbye,” and the train disappeared.
 We were standing in the dark.
-Then I heard my companion say, “Well, lets start – and if we don’t hurry up we’ll miss out on supper!”
+Then I heard my companion say, “Well, let’s start – and if we don’t hurry up we’ll miss out on supper!”